Our Team

 Dawud Hill

-Dawud is a Teacher, Teacher Trainer, IELTS Examiner and Academic Manager from East London with over 10 years of experience in the MENA region.
-He's worked for large institutes and organisations, such as British Council and Laureate Education.
+Dawud is a Teacher, Teacher Trainer, IELTS Examiner and Academic Manager with over 10 years of experience in the MENA region.
+He has worked for large institutes and organisations, such as British Council and Laureate Education.
 He has also worked on projects with the Qatari Naval Forces, Qatari Ministry of Education, Saudi Ministry of Health, Saudi Aramco, HSBC Egypt, and more.
 These projects involved material design, teacher training, and project management.
-He has been been a CTT Trainer and mentor with RefugeeEd since Sep 2021.

 "it has been the most rewarding work I have done in my whole teaching career.
 Both training online and face-to-face in Greece, being a part of RefugeeEd has helped me develop myself and others in ways I never thought possible."